 | name | grill-me |

-| description | Clarify ambiguous or conflicting requests by researching first, then exhaustively interrogating assumptions, constraints, dependencies, trade-offs, edge cases, and failure modes before any planning or implementation.
-Use when prompts say "$grill-me" or "grill me", ask hard questions, request relentless interrogation, pressure-test assumptions, clarify scope or requirements, define success criteria, or request product/system-design decisions before implementation.
-Respond in the user's language.
+| description | Clarify ambiguous or conflicting requests by researching first, then interrogating assumptions, constraints, dependencies, trade-offs, edge cases, and failure modes before planning or implementation.
+Use for `$grill-me`, "grill me", hard questions, pressure-testing, scope/success clarification, or product/system-design decisions.
+Reply in the user's language.
 Stop before implementation.
+Each question round needs compact downstream-decision context. |

 Grill Me